michaeldumelle/DumelleEtAl2021CopepodSentinel/README.md

 install_github("michaeldumelle/DumelleEtAl2021CopepodSentinel")
 ```

 The functions in this package eventually led to the creation of the *pairstats* package.
-Because *pairstats* was in beta at the time the paper was published, the functions used to analyze these data are included here.
+Because *pairstats* was in beta at the time the paper was published, the functions used to analyze these data at the time of publication are included here.

 ### Citation